Safeguarding

 Safeguarding Principles

-• Safeguarding and the promotion of a safe and secure environment is everyone's responsibility.
+• Safeguarding and promoting a safe and secure environment is everyone’s responsibility.

 • All pupils irrespective of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection.